tamunoWoks/parch_and_posey/Advanced_SQL_JOINS_&_Performance_tuning.md

   FROM accounts
 ```
 **NOTE:** This query returned 702 rows, however if we used `UNION` instead of `UNION ALL`, it would return 351 rows as `UNION` only returns distict rows.
+#### Pretreating Tables before doing a UNION
+- Add a WHERE clause to each of the tables that you unioned in the query above, filtering the first table where name equals Walmart and filtering the second table where name equals Disney: